 The story begins in 1941 and shows one of the people who which were actually, very brave and proudly fought against the Ustasha, Germans and other butchers, not related to that ideology was...
 See full summary »

 The Battle of Sutjeska known as ''Fifth offensive'' is the hardest, most tragic and the greatest battle that was led Yugoslav Partisans in World War II.
 Chaos, hell, fates, suffering, ...
 See full summary »

 War arrives to a small secluded village in Vojvodina.
 The Germans take a group of hostages through the village and on their way molest a small boy.
 As revenge the boy sets the German corn ...
 See full summary »

 After the murder of the Russian Emperor Peter III, who was succeeded by Empress Catherine, Satan decides that the balance between good and evil on Earth has been destabilized.
 In order to ...
 See full summary »

 Igman March is known as the 'second offensive'.
 After the fall of the Uzice Republic, for strengthening the grouping of enemies in December 1941, in the small town of Rudo in Bosnia, formed...
 See full summary »

+Battle on Kozara known as the 'third offensive' is the hardest and most tragic battle led by the Yugoslav Partisans in World War II.
 In June of 1942 Germans and their collaborators decide to get rid of partisans and their stronghold in the woods of Mount Kozara in Northern Bosnia.
 They encircle the mountain and begin the mop up operation.
 Out gunned and outnumbered the partisans must not only take care of themselves but try to protect thousands of refugees too.
 Written by

 9 of 10 people found this review helpful.